nangel42/Interview-Questions/README.md

 "If you come across an issue how do you go about problem solving"

-Nico's chat with Rushita
-Elevator pitch 1 minute
-Tell people about you
-- High school & community college
-- Degree at UA
-- Job in medical field
-- Wanted to leave medical filed (why)
-- Wanted to pursue IT (why)
-- Went to GA bootcamp full-time for 3 months
-- Learned the following languages
-- How you feel about engineering after the bootcamp
-- Have x# of projects I can show, if desired

 Be prepared on how you would describe your project(s)